Dre Campbell Farm

 The best part about this gardening technique is the numerous advantages it provides.
 The soil, natural predators, and plants in your garden will all benefit.

-When everything works together properly, everything flourishes and that is the goal.
+When everything works together properly, everything flourishes, which is the goal.
 The benefits are as follows:

 • Improved soil quality and plant health.